THANK YOU FRONTLINE WORKERS

 NEW SAFETY MEASURES AND GUIDELINES

 New protocols are in place and will be enforced to protect both visitors and staff.
-These protocols follow government guidelines and include social distancing, reduced visitor capacity, and hand sanitizing stations.
+These protocols follow government guidelines and include physical distancing, reduced visitor capacity, and hand sanitizing stations.
 Please familiarize yourself with the following measures prior to your visit.

 - Please self-assess and do not visit the Gallery if you have symptoms of COVID-19 or if you have been exposed to COVID-19.